An event seller:

 - Sells merchandise or provides taxable services at a temporary event

-- May be referred to as a vendor, exhibitor, concessionaire, or booth owner
+- May be referred to as a seller, exhibitor, concessionaire, or booth owner

 - May also be the operator of a temporary event

-Seller's Permit: A seller's permit is required for all event sellers of taxable merchandise or property in Wisconsin unless sales are exempt from sales or use tax.
+A vendor selling taxable merchandise or property in Wisconsin must have a Wisconsin seller's permit unless the vendor's sales are exempt from sales or use tax.

-A seller's permit is issued for a two-year period and will be renewed automatically unless the Department of Revenue is informed that you will not be operating in Wisconsin in the future.
-Seller's that do not operate in Wisconsin year round will be issued a seasonal permit valid only for the month or months during each year indicated on their application.
+A seller's permit is issued for a two-year period and will automatically renew unless you inform the Department of Revenue you will not be operating in Wisconsin in the future.

 How do I get a seller's permit?